balelulelo/KKA-Final-Project/README.md

     queue = deque([(start, [start])])
     visited = set([start])
 ```
-- BFS is a broad exploration algorithm that searches level by level, ideal for finding the shortest unweighted path.
+- Searches level by level, for finding the shortest unweighted path.
 - Starts from the start station and explores each level completely before moving deeper.
 - If it finds the goal station, it returns the path.